Basic Wine Tasting Terms

 Herbaceous – grassy or vegetal or the smell of wet leaves.

-Hot – this describes wine which has a high alcohol content producing a warm/burning sensation.
+Hot – this describes wine which has a noticeably high alcohol content, producing a warm or burning sensation on the palate..

 I